Sticky space

 Behaviors: Creative types often want the last gloss on something to tidy it up and make it "brand-compliant."
 In the corporate world, these folks would adhere strictly to a style guide and moderate details that less aesthetically-focused people would consider insignificant.
 They may make suggestions that seem critical but focus on piercing through fundraising obstacles with a compelling image and message.
 They're likely to gel well with product-minded salespeople and social-media wizards.

 Strengths: Look and feel are in the purview of Carla/Carl.
-They often can make a flier look better, and a paragraph read better.
-If you need templates, PowerPoints, fliers, and catchphrases, look to these folks who intuitively understand how to make an appeal that will reach your unique audience.
+They often can make a flyer look better, and a paragraph read better.
+If you need templates, PowerPoints, flyers, and catchphrases, look to these folks who intuitively understand how to make an appeal that will reach your unique audience.
 They can also offer a team a sense of unity by dreaming up a creative concept that helps people relate to the mission of your fundraisers.

 Weaknesses: Creative types are often not as keen on adhering to budgets (but can benefit from being given one!), a natural consequence of the price of appealing marketing collateral.
 They may also prefer to think in the abstract and work in fluid situations.
 This can be a challenge school fundraising programs often demand "all hands on deck" for the brass tacks.
 Motivate them by offering practical tasks related to creative vision, such as printing packets or stuffing goodie bags.